rocktimsaikia/currency-to-country/README.md

 #### 2. Get only one country for one currency

-This is filtered by passing one of the country codes of the corresponding currency into the `priority_countries` option.
+This is filtered by passing one of the country codes of the given currency into the `priorityCountries` option.
+You can basically pass a list of any country codes in this and if the currency matches with one of these countries; it will prioritize and return that country only.
+If all the country codes you passed does not match with the countries mapped to that currency, the package will simply return all the original countries that's mapped to the currency.

 ```javascript
 import getCountryByCurrency from 'currency-to-country';